Mild

 Pollen levels in Milwaukee are currently low.
 Most people should not experience allergy symptoms from pollen.

-Tomorrow's pollen forecast for Milwaukee is expected to be lower, with low pollen conditions.
+Tomorrow's pollen forecast for Milwaukee is expected to be about the same, with mild pollen conditions.

-Grass pollen is the highest supported pollen type in Milwaukee today.
-Grass pollen is low.
+Weed pollen is the highest supported pollen type in Milwaukee today.
+Weed pollen is moderate.

 Tree pollen in Milwaukee is very low today.